shaniquah/shaniquah/README.md

 ## Other Experiences

 ### Self-Employed Masseuse/Makeup Artist
-- Established and managed a successful self-employed business as a masseuse and makeup artist.
+- Established and managed a self-employed business as a masseuse and makeup artist.
 - Delivered exceptional client experiences by understanding their needs and providing personalized services.
 - Showcased creativity and attention to detail through makeup artistry.